 2.1.
 ASTRONOMICAL FACTORS

-Now let’s see an example of perfect quality of distant view in the night conditions, as we can gain with long exposure and light pollution assist (Pic.
+Now let’s see an example of a perfect quality of distant view in the night conditions, as we can gain with long exposure and light pollution assist (Pic.
 15).

 To summarize this section I would like to show the visibility conditions under a different Sun position against the horizon at the antisolar direction, unaffected by forward scattering.

-Below I have gathered all major moments, when visibility towards particular direction changes throughout the day (Pic.
+Below I have gathered all major moments when visibility towards particular direction changes throughout the day (Pic.
 17, 18).

-It’s good to mention also about a seasonal variation of the sunrise and sunset azimuth, also in understanding with civil and nautical twilight azimuth, which can improve or deteriorate the visual range at particular direction.
+It’s good to mention also about a seasonal variation of the sunrise and sunset azimuth, also in understanding with civil and nautical twilight azimuth, which can improve or deteriorate the visual range at a particular direction.

-An lunar ephemera may help to capture a distant object only when haze concentration is low.
+A lunar ephemera may help to capture a distant object only when haze concentration is low.
 Then a moonrise or moonset above some remote and not illuminated enough object will be beneficial (Pic.
 20).